 The shareholder model

-Scope of the shareholder model
+The scope of the shareholder model

-Which taxpayers are comprised by the shareholder model?
+Which taxpayers fall under the shareholder model?

-Which distributions are comprised by the shareholder model?
+Which distributions fall under the shareholder model?

 - private and public limited companies

-- mutual insurance companies
+- mutual insurance company

 - equity funds

-- equivalent foreign companies etc.
+- corresponding foreign companies, etc.

-More about the model
+More information on the model

 - transitional rule for shares acquired before 1 January 2006

-- use of alternative input values determined at 1 January 1992 for shares owned at 1 January 1989
+- use of alternative input values determined at 1 January 1992 for shares owned as at 1 January 1989

-- valuation of shares owned after 1 January 2006 through inheritance or transfer as a gift.
+- valuation of shares owned after 1 January 2006 through inheritance or transfer as a gift

 Use of alternative input values